philmikejones/trigpoints/README.md

     - Buried mark - This is normally a brass bolt, rod or rivet set into a concrete block 60 cm below ground level.
 - Roof stations - The station is sited on a flat roof consisting of either a dome-head bolt or rivet positioned with enough space to set up a tripod.
 - Intersected station - These are 'non-occupiable' stations consisting of church spires, chimneys or mast.

+## Contributions

+[Issues](https://github.com/philmikejones/trigpoints/issues) and [pull requests](https://github.com/philmikejones/trigpoints/pulls) welcome for improvements or suggestions.
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.